-As outlined in Section 11, the estimated costs associated with the closure and post-closure monitoring of the site are estimated to be over \$3.5 million.
-The Shire is confident that with ongoing revenue generated from waste disposal, the Reserve Account will have sufficient funds for the closure and rehabilitation of the Facility over the next five to seven years.
+As outlined in Section 11, the estimated costs associated with the remaining closure and postclosure monitoring of the site are estimated to be approximately \$3.27 million.
+The Shire is confident that with ongoing revenue generated from waste disposal, the Reserve Account will have sufficient funds for the closure and rehabilitation of the Facility over the next three to five years.